roalexan/datavirtualization/core/markdown/Finished.md

 ## Hybrid execution

 Hybrid execution shows how to read and join table data stored your SQL Data Warehouse with table data stored in an Azure blob.
 We will be running Scala code in Jupyter Notebook running on your HDI cluster.
-You can imagine a scenario where you have lots of processed data residing in HDI, written out to Azure storage or Azure Data Lake, that needs to be joined with reference data stored in a SQL environment.
+As you can imagine, many production systems need reference data stored in SQL databases/datawarehouses (such as sales or location data) to transform (ETL) the data residing in big data stores like Azure storage, Azure Data Lake, etc. used by HDI.

 Using a browser of your choice, do the following steps: